noeperez/indires_navigation/README.md

 * *pcl_filters*:
 ROS package to apply different filters to pointclouds.
 It makes use of PCL 1.9.

+* *rrt_planner_plugin*:
+ROS plugin that allows to employ the RRT planners as global planner in the move_base architecture for navigation of ROS.

 #### TODO
 - [ ] Add a local controller for robot motion.